brimdata/zed/docs/data-model/zjson.md

 #### Union type

-A Zed union type is defined by a JSON object having the form
+A union type is defined by a JSON object having the form
 ```
 {
   id: <number>,